 True carnivores that eat only meat are hard to find; in the animal kingdom, they include the wolf and cat families, which naturally subsist on the flesh of other animals.
 These animals are naturally adapted to hunt and consume flesh.
 Their speed, power, pointed teeth and sharp claws help them a great deal.
 They have no molars and cannot really chew; they rip the flesh from their prey and swallow it.
 And their digestive tracts are specifically designed to process the high-protein, sometimes fatty meals.
 They only eat vegetables, local greens, when they are sick. (p.358)

 Dogs are of the wolf family and therefore this statement very much pertains to them.
 Many people are actually more concerned about their own feelings about eating a meat diet and wrongly transfer that to our carnivore dogs and cats.
 While we can do very well without a meat diet, dogs and cats cannot and do not – cats even more so as obligate carnivores.
 Humans are also concerned about bacteria and parasites but again there are easy and natural solutions to combat that concern.
 First understand that dogs have natural enzymes in their saliva that will kill bacteria, plus they have shorter intestines that move the meat through much quicker than our omnivore bodies leaving no time for bacteria that may have survived their high acid stomachs to gain a foothold.
 To put ourselves at ease remember that our dogs wild cousins do not sit around cooking their prey prior feeding, they just eat.
 We can also do things such as freezing the meat for a day or two prior to feeding to kill any possible parasites.
-Nature also provides us an arsenal of natural parasite and bacteria fighters in the form of herbs, essential oils, food-grade diatomaceous earth, grapefruit seed extract and so forth.
+Nature also provides us an arsenal of natural parasite and bacteria fighters in the form of herbs, food-grade diatomaceous earth, grapefruit seed extract and so forth.

 We can help our dogs overcome and/or prevent many ailments if we’ll feed them properly according to their species.
 Commercial foods are often laden with grains (which dogs cannot digest properly) that only exacerbate immune system problems leading to allergies, diabetes, kidney and liver disease, and even cancer.
 We can help them be well long into their golden years by feeding them a basic diet that dogs have eaten for centuries.
 Commercial foods only came into existence just over a hundred years ago.
 What did dogs eat before that?
 You guessed it: meat and bones.
 A simple formula for a raw feeding diet is to give your dog 2-3% of his total body weight per day in meat and bones in a 1:1 or 1:2 bone to meat ratio.